kladoov/kladoov/README.md

 <p>📱 Android and iOS Developer
 I use Android Studio with Java for Android and Delphi Pascal for both Android and iOS in cross-platform projects.</p>

-🚀 Skilled in multiple programming languages and development tools I'm experienced in Java, where I utilize object-oriented programming (OOP) and build graphical interfaces with Swing.
+<p>🚀 Skilled in multiple programming languages and development tools</p>
+I'm experienced in Java, where I utilize object-oriented programming (OOP) and build graphical interfaces with Swing.
 I also work with C# in Visual Studio Community, focusing on the .NET framework and WPF (XAML) for Windows applications.

 ### SKILLS